D-Kalkan/Custom-Stats-Eco/readme.md

 * Reduced sand cost for glass by 1
 * Added ceramic tag to Square Pot, Round Pot & Bricks
 * Substrates now require 4 ceramic

+Half XP requirement for glassworking
+Industry xp requirement dropped by 1/3

 ### Changes brought forward from previous season ###
 * Added the ability for arrastras to break down all stone types